 Do you recommend screening for sporadic chromosome abnormalities with PGT-A (preimplantation genetic testing for aneuploidy), along with PGT-SR?

 Yes.
-Due to the high rate of sporadic chromosome abnormalities in embryos (30-80%, depending on maternal age), even from healthy, young, or fertile individuals, PGT-A (formerly PGD) can provide valuable information and help us find the embryos that are most likely to result in a successful pregnancy.
+Due to the high rate of sporadic chromosome abnormalities in embryos (30-80%, depending on maternal age), even from healthy, young, or fertile individuals, PGT-A can provide valuable information and help us find the embryos that are most likely to result in a successful pregnancy.
 Therefore, ORM always performs PGT-A in conjunction with PGT-SR cycles.
 Both tests can be done simultaneously on the same biopsy, usually using the same technology, and adding PGT-A does not change the overall process or the timeline for results.

 Does PGT replace prenatal testing?